Korey Lee Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The right-hander last appeared on Saturday, Aug.
-26 against the Seattle Mariners, when he tossed four innings, allowing four earned runs while giving up nine hits.
+- In his most recent time out on Saturday against the Boston Red Sox, the right-hander tossed eight innings, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.